w3c/matf/README.md

 - Open this repository in a terminal
 - Run `npm install` to install dependencies
 - Run `node matf.js` to generate `index.html`
+- Open `index.html` in your browser of choice